bitquery/graphql-docs/docs/graphql-ide/how-to-start.md

 We have built our [GraphQL IDE](https://graphql.bitquery.io/ide) to make it easy to work with blockchain data.
 Using our IDE you can create, save, test, and share your GraphQL queries.

+Start typing in the search bar in the IDE to find queries written by other users.

 You can find a lot of query examples created by our community on our IDE, I recommend checking them first, most probably someone already build the query which you are looking for.

 ![Queries Created and shared by Bitquery community|690x318](/img/queries-created-and-shared-by-Bitquery-community.png)